EnzoBnl/enzobnl/bd.md

 #### Consistency
 - The consistency of the `DeltaTable`s is guaranteed by their strong schema checking.
 #### Isolation
-Optimistic concurrency control ensures the isolation of the commits:
+Concurrency of commits is managed to ensure theirOptimistic concurrency control ensures the isolation of the commits:
 - When a commit execution starts, it snapshot the current deltalog.
 - When it has completed, it check if the deltalog has been updated by another thread.
-If not it writes its commit, else it updates its DeltaTable view and attempt
+If not it writes its commit, else it updates its DeltaTable view and attempt again to commit, after a step of reprocessing if needed.
 #### Durability
 - Durability is guaranteed by the fact that commits involving `DeltaTable`s' data mutation need to finish to write or delete the underlying parquet files on the filesystem to be considered completed.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0MTE4MDYxMywtMTk3MDczNTQwNCwtMT
+eyJoaXN0b3J5IjpbNzYzNjcwMjQxLC0xOTcwNzM1NDA0LC0xMj
-I3NDk2NjM0LC0xNDM3NjEyMzk3LC0xMDY2NjgwMDg4LDIwOTMy
+c0OTY2MzQsLTE0Mzc2MTIzOTcsLTEwNjY2ODAwODgsMjA5MzIz
-MzU1ODgsMTgxMTMxMTE5NiwtNTM5ODM2NTM4LC0xODU5NTQyMT
+NTU4OCwxODExMzExMTk2LC01Mzk4MzY1MzgsLTE4NTk1NDIxNj
-YzLDE3NDMxNjkwMDQsLTczOTg1MjkzNSwyMDE5MzA0ODk3LC0x
+MsMTc0MzE2OTAwNCwtNzM5ODUyOTM1LDIwMTkzMDQ4OTcsLTE4
-ODcxNDU2ODc5LDE3NTI0ODYwNDcsLTYxNDk0NjI1LDEwMjI1OD
+NzE0NTY4NzksMTc1MjQ4NjA0NywtNjE0OTQ2MjUsMTAyMjU4MT
-E2MDQsMTgzNDUwMDcxMywxNDE2NzQwMjExLDExMTkyODY3MDYs
+YwNCwxODM0NTAwNzEzLDE0MTY3NDAyMTEsMTExOTI4NjcwNiwt
-LTc1NTExMzM1MV19
+NzU1MTEzMzUxXX0=
 -->